adehgha/DRL-Navigation/project 3-collaboration_and_competition/README.md

 ## Future Work
-The following areas of are to be explored.
+The following areas are to be explored.

 * **Systematic Hyperparameter Tuning**: Using robust optimization techniques (e.g. black box) to find the optimal hyperparameters.